-Worse still, they can also blacklist your mobile .
-Then you’re stuck finding a new phone on top of a new network.
+Worse still, they can also blacklist your phone.
+Then you’re stuck finding a new phone on top of a new provider.

 How Much Is The Early Termination Fee?

-Your early termination fee depends on the number of lines you have on your account, the mobiles on your account and sometimes even your monthly tariff.
+Your early termination fee depends on the number of lines you have on your account, the phones on your account and sometimes even your monthly service plan.

 The government regulates early termination fees in most regions.
 But despite these regulations, they can still pile up fast.